arduino/arduino-modulino-mpy/docs/api.md

 def reset_bus(i2c_bus)
 ```

 Resets the i2c bus.
 This is useful when the bus is in an unknown state.
 The modulinos that are equipped with a micro controller use DMA operations.
 If the host board does a reset during such operation it can make the bus get stuck.

-Returns:
+**Returns**:

-    I2C: A new i2c bus object after resetting the bus.
+- `I2C` - A new i2c bus object after resetting the bus.

 <a id="modulino.knob.ModulinoKnob"></a>